 The only two who are seemingly absent from this are Handong and Dami.
 Handong gets a few inserts where she’s sitting on a table and there’s a lamp swinging around her.
 She’s also in the reflection of a window that Donghyuk is looking through.
 Dami is the subject of – and later participant – of a cult ritual involving the other girls, also an insert.
 The cult imagery is recurring in many of Dreamcatcher’s later videos.

 In any event, he is later forced to break into what appears to be his hotel room with an axe.
-However, when he breaks in, it doesn’t appear to be his room – the walls are light colored and the photograph of the girls is in a giant frame.
+He breaks in, but the room has changed.
+The walls are light.
+The photograph of the girls is framed prominently.
 We see some more flashbacks of the girls in that room specifically, having a pillow fight, then we see Donghyuk smile ominously.
 The screen then cuts to the band’s name, as well as the song’s name.
-Furthermore, the song playing at the end are the opening notes from their next song + music video, “Good Night”, which I’ll cover next week.
+Furthermore, the song playing at the end are the opening notes from their next song + music video, “Good Night”.
 Even if you didn’t know that, it seems that there is something more there, a lack of a resolution.

 There are many elements here that make this video memorable.
 First and foremost the aesthetic of the whole video keeps you on your toes.
 I always applaud K-Pop videos for having the perfect color scheme and aesthetics.
 I find that many other music genres, while they may look pretty, don’t have the right colors to associate moods with.
 Sure, bright colors might indicate happiness, but just because you have the bright colors of a Xerox machine in your video doesn’t mean you actually use them well.

 Let’s focus on the positives for a minute.
 The timeless nature makes it more mysterious.
 The practical lighting makes it feel more real.
 The ghosts have a playful aura about them and the protagonist is both bland enough and compelling enough to show be a good viewer-insert character.
 There’s plenty here to leave you wanting more.

 There is also the problem of too many flashing/flickering lights, which is something that many K-Pop videos suffer from.
 It feels like a lazy way of trying to ramp up the tension.
 That doesn’t mean it can’t be well done.
-VIXX’s “Voodoo Doll” is an example of it being done well – however, that video is more about horror than it is about playfulness, and the flashes are in different colors, so it’s not just blinking white lights.
+VIXX’s “Voodoo Doll” is an example thereof- however, that video is more about horror than playfulness.
 There is also a lack of soft focus.
 Everything feels almost too sharp and while that can come across as cinematic, the aspect ratio is wide so the sharpness comes across as artificial.

-The video is still strong though, in spite of these problems.
-Each of the girls seems unique, though there isn’t a whole lot of overt personality showing.
+The video is still strong in spite of these problems.
+Each of the girls is highlighted as unique, though there isn’t a whole lot of overt personality showing.
 The inserts of the girls are cute, sexy, ominous, in whichever way best suits them.
 I think that JiU and SuA are most compelling here because their inserts are the best constructed and their costumes stick out the most.
 Furthermore, JiU is clearly relevant to the larger story these videos tell, so I kept my eye on her the whole time.

-When I first saw that scene, I was fifteen, and scared out of my mind.
+When I first saw that scene, I was fifteen, and it scared me out of my mind.
 The effect had looked cheesy at the time but body horror has always stopped my heart.
 The films that are supposedly alluded to, or at least came to mind for me, all have something to do with maturity or children, particularly The Shining and Poltergeist.
 The eye thing could also be a reference to SHINee’s “Married to the Music” where everyone loses a body part – Kibum loses his body, Minho loses his head, Jonghyun loses his mouth, Onew loses his nose, and Taemin loses his eyes.
 I find this unlikely, but hey, it is K-Pop, so maybe this was something that they thought of.

 There’s something else – disguising tension as fear.
 There’s a video by YouTuber Dan Root that elaborates on this concept further in the context of video games.
-The case study that’s used is Metroid, specifically Metroid Fusion.
+The given example is Metroid, specifically Metroid Fusion.
 Dan Root states that using techniques to increase tension but masking them behind story elements related to fear in turn causes you to feel fear.